-We expect that companies now have adequate systems and processes in place to record and report dispatch date.
+We expect that the company now has adequate systems and processes in place to record and report dispatch date.
 Where this is not the case this should be explained in the commentary.

 Where the company does not report in line with the dispatch date reporting requirements, this should be reflected in the confidence grade.
 The company should include in its commentary the reasons for the confidence grade awarded.